sp-tarkov/assembly-tool/README.md

 ---

 - `regensig` - regenerates the signature of a mapping if it is failing
-  - Param `MappingPath` - The absolute path to mapping.json.
   - Param `AssemblyPath` - The absolute path to the assembly you want to regenerate the signature for.
   - Param `NewTypeName` - The new type name as listed in the mapping file.
   - Param `OldTypeName` - Full old type name including namespace `Foo.Bar` for nested classes `Foo.Bar/FooBar`